Types

 Arrays too work like most other languages.
 They are a collection of a fixed

-number of identical values.
-Array types are written as [T; N]
+number of identically typed values.
+Array types are written as [T; N] where T is

 Beyond these types which are similar to those found in many languages, Spade has some more powerful type system features that are discussed in the next section.